Inbound Marketing vs. Outbound Marketing: 6 Characteristics to Consider

-- 45% of direct mail never gets opened, 200 million people are on the national Do Not Call Registry
+- More than 235 million people are on the national Do Not Call Registry.

 Forget about trying to reach a prospect under 40 with outbound marketing.
 Inbound marketing is different.
 Inbound marketing works by earning someone’s attention, rather than buying it.

 It’s a good enough answer with compelling supporting statistics, but there’s more to inbound marketing than this.
 In this post, I’m going to give you my insights.
 But I’m not just going to harp on how outbound is reaching increasingly diminished audiences and how inbound is more engaging and more accessible — although both statements are very true.